vb690/churn_survival_joint_estimation/README.md

 Please cite this work as:
 `Bonometti, Valerio, Ringer, Charles, Hall, Mark, Wade, Alex R., Drachen, Anders (2019) Modelling Early User-Game Interactions for Joint Estimation of Survival Time and Churn Probability, In: Proceedings of the IEEE Conference on Games 2019.
 IEEE`

-Or get in contact with us, we are looking for collaboration opportunities.
+Or get in touch with us here(mailto:vb690@york.ac.uk), we are looking for collaboration opportunities.